codiechanel/simple-pack/README.md

 `npm i -g @codiechanel/simple-pack`

-then go to your project folder and run:
+then go to your project folder and simply run:

-`npx simple-pack`
+`simple-pack`

 It assumes the following:

 - Your src folder is located at ./src
 - your build folder is located at ./dist

-to install locally, simply run:
+to install locally (not recommended):

 `npm i @codiechanel/simple-pack`

-However, if you have multiple projects, then npm installing this would eat up a lot of space, which defeats of the purpose of this build tool.
+However, if you have multiple projects, then npm installing this everytime would eat up a lot of space, which defeats the purpose of this build tool which was designed to be installed globally.

 ## Roadmap